GautamGupta/bb-legacy-plugins/after-the-deadline/trunk/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.6 (xx-03-10) =
+Upgraded AtD/jQuery, added some more features and fixed bugs.

 = 1.5 (12-02-10) =
 Upgraded AtD/jQuery, added some more features and fixed bugs.
 Now no need of API key.
 Do not upgrade if you are using bbPress 0.9.